⚡ 100% Free · No Signup

 💡

 Pro tip: Start with medium intensity and adjust upward.
 It's easier to add chaos than to tone it down.
-And always preview on your target platform—glitch text can render slightly differently on iOS vs. Android vs. desktop browsers.
+And always preview on your target platform, since glitch text can render slightly differently on iOS vs. Android vs. desktop browsers.

 05Where to Use Glitch Text — Platform Compatibility Guide

-We've tested glitch text across every major social platform and messaging app.
+We manually tested glitch text rendering across 9 platforms in February 2026 using iOS 17 and Android 14 devices alongside desktop Chrome, Firefox, and Safari.
 The good news: since this is standard Unicode, it works almost everywhere.
 The nuances are in how each platform renders it and what intensity level works best.
+Whether you need glitch text for an Instagram bio, a Zalgo username for Discord, or cursed text for a TikTok profile, the table below shows exactly what's supported.

 Platform Bios / Names Posts / Comments Best Intensity Notes